 Q: What kind of anesthesia is used?

-A: Most total knee replacements at Hospital for Special Surgery are performed under regional anesthesia.
+A: Most total knee replacements at HSS are performed under regional anesthesia.
 It is called an epidural block, which is the same kind of anesthesia given to women in labor.
 The epidural anesthesia provides numbness from the waist down, so there will be no pain during surgery.
 In addition, patients are given a light sedative to make them as sleepy or awake as they want to be.

 Q: When will I be able to return to activity?